cs31415/cs31415.github.io/blog/unit-testing-5.md

 ### Takeaways:
 - Unit tests can be refactored to make them more readable and maintainable
-- Consolidating common setup code in a constructor and setting up a mock wrapper are two techniques for refactoring unit tests
+- Consolidating common setup code in a constructor and setting up a mock wrapper are two strategies for refactoring unit tests